Nicolás Schiappacasse: Atlético Madrid

 In July 2016, aged 17, Schiappacasse was a part of Atlético Madrid's pre-season under Diego Simeone.
 He was subsequently assigned to the Juvenil A squad, thus returning to youth football.

 Schiappacasse made his debut for Atleti's B-team on 11 September 2016, replacing Caio Henrique and scoring his team's second in a 2–3 away loss against AD Unión Adarve in the Tercera División.
 He contributed with three goals in 14 appearances for the reserves, achieving promotion to the Segunda División B.

 For the 2017–18 season, Schiappacasse only featured rarely for the B-side.

-Rayo Majadahonda (loan)
+Loans

 On 7 August 2018, Schiappacasse was loaned to CF Rayo Majadahonda of the Segunda División for a year.

-Parma (loan)

 On 31 January 2019, Schiappacasse signed for Serie A club Parma on loan until 30 June 2020.

-Famalicão (loan)

 On 18 July 2019, newly promoted Portuguese Primeira Liga side Famalicão announced the signing of Schiappacasse on a season-long loan deal.